krismac/TeamFonz/README.md

 ```

 ## Specification
-CodeClan instructors required that we establish a project to create an application in 5 days using core Javascript with the frameworks.
+CodeClan instructors required that we establish a project to create an application in 5 days (during Week 15 of CodeClan) using core Javascript with the frameworks.

 Our trello/kanban dynamically compared our MoSCoW requirements with our backlog/work breakdown status.